davo-heath/svetlana/README.md

 If users do not format questions correctly the answers are instead selected from the failedQuestion variable (which uses the 'answer' object constructor).

-The object contructor also has a field populated with "moo", "harp" or "intro" which controls wchich sound effect is played just prior to the answer being displayed.
+The object constructor also has a field populated with "moo", "harp" or "intro" which controls wchich sound effect is played just prior to the answer being displayed.

 "Harp" is bright sound for positive answers, "Intro" is a sound for foreboding answers and "Moo" is for incorrect questions.

+I didn't use folders, my bad.